Golf Injury Treatment - Spokane, WA

 Most golf-related pain gets treated in one of two ways: as a swing issue (more lessons) or a body issue (rest, ice, adjustments).
 Both can be part of the picture, but neither answers the question that actually matters — can your body physically do what your swing is asking it to?

 A swing coach can identify what your swing should look like.
 Imaging can rule out structural damage.
-Neither tells you if you have the necessary mobility, stability, power and firing sequence get your swing where it needs to be so you can perform and stay healthy.
+Neither tells you if you have the necessary mobility, stability, power and firing sequence to get your swing where it needs to be so you can perform and stay healthy.

 What's Included